 So what if you didn’t make the sale on the first attempt.
 That doesn’t mean you should give up.

 There are plenty of producers that book meaningful business 6 months or longer after initially contacting a lead.

-We recommend a drip marketing method which includes periodical contact via direct mail, email newsletter and occasional phone calls at strategically important times.
-Holidays, birthdays, renewal periods and times of rate changes with their current provider are all ideal opportunities to make contact.
+We recommend a drip marketing method that includes periodical contact via direct mail, email newsletter, and occasional phone calls at strategically important times.
+Holidays, birthdays, renewal periods, and times of rate changes with their current provider are all ideal opportunities to make contact.